 - That the buyer has paid the initial monies to the solicitor for essential searches

-- Ensure all parties completed any required mortgage applications and has the valuation/survey been booked
+- Ensure all parties completed any required mortgage applications and have the valuation/survey been booked

 - Make sure that all parties are working towards the agreed exchange date